All Episodes

 Nobody had the guts to even try it.

-Uh but be you you you when you when you have a desire to work with these people and try to spin them and convert them into a liking you, and I'm gonna tell you, I don't care whether that's in politics or just in in any avenue of personal life.
+But when you have a desire to work with these people and try to spin them and convert them into a liking you, and I'm going to tell you, I don't care whether that's in politics or just in any avenue of personal life.

 If your prime objective is to make somebody like you, you've lost.